mjrubino/wildlife-wrangler/README.md

 * The ENVIRONMENT.yml may not work as intended.

 ## Dependencies
 Python 3 and numerous packages including sqlite3 with the spatialite extension.
-An environment can be created from the ENVIRONMENT.yml file included in this repository.
+An environment may be created from the ENVIRONMENT.yml or environment-from-history.yml (for crossing platforms) files included in this repository.
 The sciencebasepy, python-dwca-reader, and pygbif packages must be installed with pip.

 ## Code
 All code is included in this repository.
 Runtimes of discrete tasks made grouping code into separate functions preferable.